 Since their favored brand – known as Fussel’s- has recently been subsumed into Nestlé, I have gone one step beyond to find a replacement.
 I call for instead – wait for it! – canned evaporated goat’s milk!
 I normally prefer cow milk for most recipes, but the faint hazelnut taste of goat’s milk helps complement the nuttiness of the tart while also helping to cut the richness.
 Feel free to just use regular evaporated milk if you want, but I think the goat works well here.
 This is my preferred brand.

-I have every confidence you will enjoy this delicacy of the North, my Citizens!
+I have every confidence you will enjoy this delicacy of the North, !